Stable ALS Approximation in the TT-Format for Rank-Adaptive Tensor Completion: Numerical Experiments

 \subsection{Analysis of Results}

-SALSA is superior in nearly all observed cases.
-For tensors which could as well be approximated with uniform ranks, the differences are marginal, but SALSA yields better results (the timing however is worse).
-The two generic functions show that the residuals can be multiple orders of magnitude better, and although the functions were chosen quite randomly, we do not want to over-interprete these specific results.
+SALSA is superior in nearly all observed cases\BCn{k1_}{k_}.
+For tensors which could as well be approximated with uniform ranks, the differences are marginal \newwo{as is to be expected}\oldwo{, but SALSA yields better results (the timing however is slightly worse)}.
+The three generic functions show that the residuals can be multiple orders of magnitude better, and although the functions were chosen quite randomly, we do of course not want to over-interpret these specific results.
 Finally, for the more neutral test of random tensor recovery, the required sampling seems to be overall $4$ to $8$ times lower.
-For the rank adaption test tensor, the performance of SALSA becomes even better for larger rank $k$ (this is due to the larger total sampling), while greedy ALS runs into the predicted trouble.
-As mentioned before, the tuning parameters of SALSA could be relaxed to better keep up with the speed of ALS in case of larger sampling.
+For the rank adaption test tensor, the performance of SALSA becomes even better for larger rank $k$ (this is due to the larger total sampling), while greedy ALS runs into the predicted trouble\newwo{, as does RTTC}. \newwo{In general, RTTC\BCn{j2_}{j_} performs slightly better than greedy ALS in the approximation of tensors with exponentially declining singular values, while the latter is slightly better in the random recovery tests.
+This difference is unlikely because of their optimization techniques, which are known to achieve similar results, but rather due to the different rank adaption heuristics.
+This insight is also based on closer inspections of single tests, which suggest that the rank adaption of RTTC is inferior even to the one of ALS in the majority of cases. }